The Energy Assistance Program provides:

 - Education to consumers on safe home heating and energy efficiency

-- The Energy Assistance Program runs from October 1st and ends May 31st
+- The Energy Assistance Program runs from October 1st to May 31st

 Check the Income Guidelines listed in the table below to see you are eligible: